- The federal government does not give away grants or free money to start a business or cover personal expenses, according to usa.gov.

 In 2016, the program was modernized to include cell phone and internet plans.
 You still have to pay for service each month.
 However, monthly plans are only $9.25 from a number of cell service providers as long as you meet eligibility requirements, such as living below the poverty line.

 Filing your taxes can be nerve-wracking.
-For people with disabilities, not proficient in English, or make $57,000 or less, there’s the IRS’s Volunteer Income Tax Assistance (VITA) program, where retired tax experts volunteer to help you prepare your taxes.
+For people with disabilities, not proficient in English, or those making $57,000 or less, there’s the IRS’s Volunteer Income Tax Assistance (VITA) program, where retired tax experts volunteer to help you prepare your taxes.

 If you are over the age of 60, there’s also the TCE (Tax Counseling for the Elderly) program.
 In addition to assisting seniors with their taxes, they can also answer questions regarding income, pensions, and retirement.